jjsanchezms/CrossTenantChat/IMPLEMENTATION_SUMMARY.md

 ✅ **Setup scripts** for easy deployment

 The project successfully demonstrates the complete cross-tenant chat scenario using Azure Communication Services with Microsoft Entra ID authentication, providing both educational value and a foundation for production implementation.

+## 🐛 Recent Bug Fixes

+- Fixed duplicated globe icons on refresh: previously, the service mutated message content by prefixing "🌐" during each retrieval, causing multiple icons to accumulate after page refresh or auto-refresh.
+The fix makes message retrieval idempotent (no content mutation) and renders the icon conditionally in the UI for Fabrikam senders.